 Cats are ideal for apartment living.
 They are independent, love to hide in small places, and don’t require frequent visits home for bathroom breaks.
 When given the right amount of exercise, cats can live quite happily in a less spacious home — even in a tiny studio apartment.
 However, there are a few things you can do to make sure that your cat has everything he needs to lead a healthy, happy life.

-Cat Perches and Shelves
+Install Cat Perches and Shelves

 Consider Litter Box Placement

 One way to combat this — aside from regularly cleaning of course — is by finding a good place to put the litter box.
-Some people use a covered litter box to contain the scent and put it in the bathroom, an already a smelly place.
-If you really want to condense, there are many DIY projects online that show you how to convert tables and hollow benches into litter boxes.
+Some people use a covered litter box to contain the scent and put it in the bathroom, a place generally less-trafficked by guests and which already has tile or wood flooring.
+If you really want to utilize your space, there are many DIY projects online that show you how to convert tables and hollow benches into litter boxes.
 This was you’ll have a functional piece of furniture and a private, out-of-the-way place for your kitty to spend their private time.

 Find a Private Place for Dining

 Looking for a pet-friendly place to live?
-Search for an apartment on Abodo!
+Search for an apartment on ABODO.